Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - If you attack them, they use the same attack against you, though you can use a Large weapon to attack them without being hit if they have a non-Large weapon (or none), and any non-Small weapon to attack without being hit if they have a Small weapon (or none).
 You can perform any Ninjutsu or Genjutsu you know against them, though if they know the same technique, they perform it as well, directed at you.
  - You can also attack someone else and make them attack the same target as you, at the same time, with a -3 to their Accuracy.
  - Anytime you make them perform an action, your IC is advanced by the appropriate amount, and theirs is not.
- - Anytime someone you’re controlling is attacked, you can partially relax the technique long enough for them to defend themselves, or maintain control and force them into taking no defensive action in response.
-If you choose the latter option, they immediately get a roll to attempt to break free, with a +5 bonus.
-Success means they are freed from this Jutsu and can defend themselves from the attack aimed at them, though it is considered a Surprise Attack against them.
+ - Anytime someone you’re controlling is attacked, you can partially relax the technique long enough for them to defend themselves at a -2 to their defensive roll, or hold them in place as they are attacked: while they still get to defend against the attack, they instead take a -10 to their defensive roll, and have block's effectiveness reduced by 50%, in addition to being anchored to the spot, unable to move (As it relates to area of effect penalties).
+If held in place, after the attack is resolved they automatically break free of this technique.
  - Anyone caught by this technique can, as a Speed 10, Stamina 5 action, attempt to break free as a Grapple Check, rolling as the defender in a Grapple.
-You use your NDB in place of PDB, with a +(8 - X * 4) modifier.
+You use your NDB in place of PDB, with a +X bonus; X has a maximum of your NDB rounded down.
 Every attempt by someone caught to break free grants a cumulative +1 bonus, which is reset whenever Kagemane ends.

 #### --( Kagemane Shuriken no Jutsu - Shadow Imitation Shuriken Technique )--
 By infusing a weapon with their Chakra before throwing it, a Nara can take control of the weapon’s shadow and manipulate it from a distance, allowing them to attach the weapon’s shadow to an enemy’s, who is then anchored to the weapon.
 While not very useful in melee, it makes for excellent battlefield control that can turn a failed attack into a window of opportunity.